 This activity was originally created to be used with white boards.
 However, since white boards don’t hold their allure forever, and it’s sure nice to have fresh options for students to show understanding, creating a class set of hand calculators and digit cards is time well spent, even during a normal school year.

-And now that we’re in the land of distance/hybrid/quaranteaching, hand calculators are more useful than ever!
+And now that we’ve experienced the thrill of distance/hybrid/quaranteaching, hand calculators have proven to be more useful than ever!
 Most kiddos don’t have white boards at home, but they do have a piece of construction paper to make a hand calculator.

 You can find more details on hand calculators below.